githubmofo/githubmofo/README.md

 | Impact | Reinforces mobile development strength in the portfolio |
 | Repository | [Repository](https://github.com/githubmofo/Vynix) |

 Vynix supports the mobile engineering side of the profile and demonstrates comfort with Android-based product development.
-It reflects applied development rather than purely conceptual work.

 </details>